sidendev/go-by-green/README.md

 - `GET /api/users/:user_id/routes`
 - `GET /api/users/:user_id/routes/:route_id`

-Note: The API is hosted on Render and may take upto 60 seconds to respond on first access.
+Note: The API is hosted on Render and may take upto 60 seconds to respond on first access, current set up is just for testing.

 ## Deployment